JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 [//]: # (title: Build final native binaries)

+> This page describes legacy workarounds for building native binaries.
+Check out the new experimental [Kotlin/Native DSL](multiplatform-native-artifacts.md),
+> it should be more efficient and easier to use.
+>
+{type="note"}

 By default, a Kotlin/Native target is compiled down to a `*.klib` library artifact, which can be consumed by Kotlin/Native itself as a dependency but cannot be executed or used as a native library.

 To declare final native binaries such as executables or shared libraries, use the `binaries` property of a native target.
 This property represents a collection of native binaries built for this target in addition to the default `*.klib` artifact and provides a set of methods for declaring and configuring them.

 > The `kotlin-multiplatform` plugin doesn't create any production binaries by default.
 The only binary available by default
 > is a debug test executable that lets you run unit tests from the `test` compilation.
 >
 {type="note"}

 ## Declare binaries

 Use the following factory methods to declare elements of the `binaries` collection.

 | Factory method | Binary kind           | Available for                                |
 |----------------|-----------------------|----------------------------------------------|